sdrap/FM_Lecture/docs/lecture/01-One-Period/011-mathematical-model.md

 Hence a portfolio over time is entirely determined by its start value $\bar{V}_0$ as well as the strategy $\boldsymbol{\eta} = (\eta^1, \ldots, \eta^d)$.

-??? note "How realistic are those assumptions?"
+??? remark "Remark: How realistic are those assumptions?"
     In this setting, we make somewhat restrictive assumptions that are disputable namely:

     * No dividends.